-Treatment (kidney cancer) recommendations depend upon the size, grade and type of tumor, metastasis, possible side effects, and patient’s preferences and overall health.
-The standard treatment techniques used to treat kidney cancers are Surgery and various Systemic Therapies (Chemotherapy, Targeted therapy or immunotherapy) using medication.
-Active surveillance is beneficial in older adults and people with a tiny renal tumour and other primary medical conditions, such as heart disease, chronic kidney disease, or severe lung disease.
+Treatment (kidney cancer) recommendations depend upon the size, grade, and type of tumor, metastasis, possible side effects, and patient’s preferences and overall health.
+While the standard treatment techniques used to treat kidney cancers are surgery and various systemic therapies (chemotherapy, targeted therapy, or immunotherapy) using medication.
+Active surveillance is beneficial in older adults and people with a tiny renal tumor and other primary medical conditions, such as heart disease, chronic kidney disease, or severe lung disease.

-The other standard treatment for kidney cancer includes surgery (Radical nephrectomy, Partial nephrectomy, and Laparoscopic and robotic surgery), non-surgical treatment (Radiofrequency ablation, and Cryoablation), therapies using medication (using an intravenous (IV) tube to administer medication into the vein using a needle, and capsule or pill administered orally), systemic therapies (chemotherapy, immunotherapy and targeted therapy), chemotherapy (combination of gemcitabine (Gemzar) with capecitabine (Xeloda) or fluorouracil (5-FU)), targeted therapy (Anti-angiogenesis therapy, Tyrosine kinase inhibitors, mTOR inhibitors, HIF2a inhibitor, and combined therapies), immunotherapy (Interleukin-2 (IL-2), Alpha-interferon, Immune checkpoint inhibitors), and radiation therapy.
-Palliative care includes medication, nutritional changes, emotional and spiritual support and other relaxation therapies.
+The other standard treatment for kidney cancer also includes surgery (radical nephrectomy, partial nephrectomy, and laparoscopic and robotic surgery), non-surgical treatment (radiofrequency ablation, and cryoablation), therapies using medication (using an intravenous (IV) tube to administer medication into the vein using a needle, and capsule or pill administered orally), systemic therapies (chemotherapy, immunotherapy and targeted therapy), chemotherapy (combination of gemcitabine (Gemzar) with capecitabine (Xeloda) or fluorouracil (5-FU)), targeted therapy (Anti-angiogenesis therapy, Tyrosine kinase inhibitors, mTOR inhibitors, HIF2a inhibitor, and combined therapies), immunotherapy (Interleukin-2 (IL-2), Alpha-interferon, Immune checkpoint inhibitors), and radiation therapy.
+Palliative care includes medication, nutritional changes, emotional and spiritual support, and other relaxation therapies.

-Urologist: A genitourinary tract specialist who specialises in the kidneys, bladder, genitals, prostate, and testicles.
+A genitourinary tract specialist who specializes in the kidneys, bladder, genitals, prostate, and testicles.

-Urologic oncologist: A urologist who specialises in treating urinary tract malignancies.
+A urologist who specializes in treating urinary tract malignancies.

-Medical oncologist: A doctor who has been trained to treat cancer with medication-based systemic therapy.
+A doctor specialized to treat cancer with medication-based systemic therapy.

-Radiation oncologist: Oncologist who specialises in radiation therapy.
-A doctor who specialises in using radiation therapy to treat cancer.
-This doctor will be a part of the team if radiation therapy is recommended.
+This oncologist specializes in radiation therapy.
+A doctor who specializes in using radiation therapy to treat cancer.
+This doctor will be a part of the team if radiation therapy is necessary.

 Besides these people, cancer care includes a variety of other health care professionals like nurse practitioners, physician assistants, pharmacists, counsellors, dieticians, social workers and many more others.
 All these people come together to devise a treatment plan as suiting the patient’s cancer condition.
 The team will design a comprehensive treatment plan by evaluating the patient’s disease condition and overall health.

-Kidney cancer treatment focuses on eliminating cancer growth and preserving the functions of nearby tissues, organs, and nerves.
+Kidney cancer treatment focuses on eliminating cancer growth and also to preserve the functions of nearby tissues, organs, and nerves.
 While planning the treatment strategy, the healthcare team will consider how the treatment will affect the patient’s quality and comfort of life.

-Treatment options and plans are designed based on several factors like the type of kidney cancer, its stage and grade, probable side effects, the patient’s preferences, choices and overall health condition.
-Patients should take time to learn about all the available treatment options and be sure to ask questions and clear doubts about things that are unclear and appears complex.
+Treatment options and plans are designed based on several factors such as the type of kidney cancer, its stage and grade, probable side effects, the patient’s preferences, choices, and overall health condition.
+Patients should also take time to learn about all the available treatment options and be sure to ask questions and clear doubts about things that are unclear and appears complex.
 Ask your doctor about the aim of each treatment and what outcome you can expect while receiving the treatment.
 This is what is called “shared decision making.”
-Shared decision making helps the patients to have informed choices regarding treatment.
-This will help the healthcare team choose and plan a treatment strategy that best fits your aims and expectations.
+Shared decision-making helps the patients to have informed choices regarding treatment.
+This in fact will help the healthcare team choose and plan a treatment strategy that best fits your aims and expectations.

-The doctor may advise that the tumour be closely monitored with regular diagnostic testing and clinic visits.
+The doctor may advise that the tumor be under close observation with regular diagnostic testing and clinic visits.
 “Active surveillance” is the term for this.
-Active surveillance is beneficial in older adults and people with a tiny renal tumour and another major medical condition, such as heart disease, chronic kidney disease, or severe lung disease.
-Even if cancer has spread to other parts of the body, active surveillance may be utilised for some people with kidney cancer if they are otherwise healthy and have little or no symptoms.
-If the condition is progressing, systemic therapy can be initiated.
+Active surveillance is beneficial in older adults and people with a tiny renal tumor and other major medical conditions, such as heart disease, chronic kidney disease, or severe lung disease.
+Even if cancer has spread to other parts of the body, active surveillance may be necessary for some people with kidney cancer if they are otherwise healthy and have little or no symptoms.
+Systemic therapy can also help if the condition is progressing.

 Active monitoring is not the same as “watchful waiting for kidney cancer.”
-Regular appointments to discuss symptoms are required under watchful waiting, but patients are not subjected to routine diagnostic testing such as biopsies or imaging scans.
+Regular appointments to discuss symptoms are necessary under watchful waiting, but patients do not engage in routine diagnostic testing such as biopsies or imaging scans.
 The doctor merely keeps an eye out for signs and symptoms.
-A new treatment plan is explored if symptoms indicate that action is required.
+A new treatment plan might also be necessary in case of signs and symptoms.

-Following are the treatment strategies used to treat kidney cancers:
+Following are some popular treatment strategies to treat kidney cancers:

-A Surgery is a procedure where the tumour and some surrounding healthy tissues are removed via an operation.
-Surgery is one of the best treatments for treating and destroying kidney cancers.
-Surgery to remove the tumor may be the only treatment needed if cancer has not progressed or metastasised beyond the kidneys.
+Surgery is a procedure where the tumor and some surrounding healthy tissues are removed via an operation.
+It is one of the best treatments for treating and destroying kidney cancers.
+Surgery to remove the tumor may be the only treatment necessary if the cancer has not progressed or metastasized beyond the kidneys.
 During surgery, part or all of the kidney and adjacent tissue and lymph nodes may be removed to eliminate the tumor.
-There are different types of surgical procedures for treating kidney cancers.
-They include 2:
+There are different types of surgical procedures for treating kidney cancers such as 2:

-- Radical nephrectomy: a surgical procedure that removes the tumor, the entire kidney, and the surrounding tissue.
-Radical nephrectomy and lymph node dissection are required if the disease has spread to neighboring tissue and lymph nodes.
+a surgical procedure that removes the tumor, the entire kidney, and the surrounding tissue.
+Radical nephrectomy and lymph node dissection are necessary if the disease has spread to neighboring tissue and lymph nodes.
 The cancer-affected lymph nodes are removed during a lymph node dissection.
 If cancer has spread to the adrenal gland or surrounding blood vessels, the surgeon will remove the adrenal gland and sections of the blood arteries during adrenalectomy.
-Radical nephrectomy is usually recommended when there isn’t much good tissue left after a huge tumor.
+Radical nephrectomy is necessary when there is no good tissue left after the tumor.
 The renal tumor may develop directly inside the renal vein and enter the vena cava on its route to the heart.
-Complex cardiovascular surgical techniques will be required if this occurs.
+Complex cardiovascular surgical techniques will also be necessary if this occurs.

-- Partial nephrectomy: The tumor is surgically removed in partial nephrectomy.
-After this sort of surgery, kidney function is preserved, and the risk of developing a chronic renal disease is reduced.
+The tumor is surgically removed in partial nephrectomy.
+This sort of surgery helps to preserve kidney function and to reduce the risk of developing a chronic renal disease.
 Research has shown that partial nephrectomy is beneficial for treating T1 tumors whenever surgery is not possible.
-Newer surgical techniques that use a smaller surgical incision or cut have been linked to fewer adverse effects and a quicker recovery.
+However, newer surgical techniques that use a smaller surgical incision or cut cause less adverse effects and better recovery.

-- Laparoscopic and robotic surgery: these are minimally invasive surgery.
+These are minimally invasive surgery.
 During laparoscopic surgery, the surgeon makes multiple minor cuts in the belly instead of a single bigger cut as in traditional surgery.
 The surgeon then uses telescopic tools to entirely remove the kidney or perform a partial nephrectomy through these microscopic keyhole wounds.
-The surgeon may employ robotic devices to execute the procedure in some cases.
+The surgeon may also employ robotic devices to execute the procedure in some cases.
 This procedure may take longer, but it is likely to be less painful.
 The use of laparoscopic and robotic techniques necessitates specialized training.
-It’s crucial to talk to your surgical team about these procedures’ potential benefits and hazards and ensure that they’ve experienced doing the procedure.
+It is crucial to talk to your surgical team about these procedures’ potential benefits and hazards and ensure that they’ve experienced doing the procedure.

 Patients must enquire about the type of surgery necessary to remove the cancer growth and the associated side effects to their healthcare team.

-- Radiofrequency ablation: The use of a needle put into the tumor to eliminate the malignancy with an electrical current is known as radiofrequency ablation (RFA) 3.
+- Radiofrequency ablation: The use of a needle put into the tumor to eliminate the malignancy with an electrical current which is the radiofrequency ablation (RFA) 3.
 An interventional radiologist or urologist performs the procedure.
-The patient is sedated and given a local anaesthetic to numb the area.
-RFA was previously reserved for patients who were too ill to undergo surgery.
+The patient is under sedation and given a local anaesthetic to numb the area.
+RFA was previously for patients who were too weak to undergo surgery.
 The majority of these patients are now under active surveillance.

 - Cryoablation: The freezing of cancer cells with a metal probe inserted through a small incision is known as cryoablation, sometimes known as cryotherapy or cryosurgery.
 The malignant tissue is probed with a metal probe.
 A CT scan and ultrasonography guide the probe.
 An interventional radiologist performs the treatment, which requires general anaesthesia for many hours.
 Some surgeons use this procedure in conjunction with laparoscopy to treat the tumour, but there isn’t any long-term study to back it up.

 A medical oncologist usually prescribes such therapies.
-Systemic therapies are commonly given in two ways:
+Systemic therapies are commonly in two ways: